Witt group: Definition

-Fix a field k of characteristic not equal to two.
+Fix a field k of characteristic not equal to 2.
 All vector spaces will be assumed to be finite-dimensional.
-We say that two spaces equipped with symmetric bilinear forms are equivalent if one can be obtained from the other by adding a metabolic quadratic space, that is, zero or more copies of a hyperbolic plane, the non-degenerate two-dimensional symmetric bilinear form with a norm 0 vector.
+Two spaces equipped with symmetric bilinear forms are equivalent if one can be obtained from the other by adding a metabolic quadratic space, that is, zero or more copies of a hyperbolic plane, the non-degenerate two-dimensional symmetric bilinear form with a norm 0 vector.
 Each class is represented by the core form of a Witt decomposition.

 The Witt group of k is the abelian group W(k) of equivalence classes of non-degenerate symmetric bilinear forms, with the group operation corresponding to the orthogonal direct sum of forms.
 It is additively generated by the classes of one-dimensional forms.
-Although classes may contain spaces of different dimension, the parity of the dimension is constant across a class and so rk : W(k) → Z/2Z is a homomorphism.
+Although classes may contain spaces of different dimension, the parity of the dimension is constant across a class and so rk: W(k) → Z/2Z is a homomorphism.

 The elements of finite order in the Witt group have order a power of 2; the torsion subgroup is the kernel of the functorial map from W(k) to W(kpy), where kpy is the Pythagorean closure of k; it is generated by the Pfister forms $\langle\!\langle w \rangle\!\rangle = \langle 1, -w \rangle$ with $w$ a non-zero sum of squares.
 If k is not formally real, then the Witt group is torsion, with exponent a power of 2.
 The height of the field k is the exponent of the torsion in the Witt group, if this is finite, or ∞ otherwise.